5uso/Head-Parser/README.md

-# Head-Parser
+# Head-Parser (deprecated)
 A Minecraft datapack that allows to parse player head data into a useable format.
+It has now been merged into the [general string parser](https://github.com/5uso/String-Parser).

 ## How to use
 ```mcfunction